 Oak Woodlands.
 State law requires protection of oak woodlands.
-The County has an existing oak protection ordinance Oak Protection Ordinance and is working on new guidelines for a program to preserve oak woodlands Oak Woodland Guidelines.
+The County has an existing Oak Protection Ordinance and has adopted guidelines to preserve oak woodlands: Monterey County Voluntary Oak Woodland Stewardship Guidelines.

 For better understanding on processing Tree Removal Permits, please read the County Tree Removal Permit Process.